-DBQuery(connectionString, sql)
+DBQuery(connection, sql, key)

 Used to define an index variable.
 The definition of the index should contain only one DBQuery() statement. connectionString specifies a data source (e.g., 'DSN=MyDatabase') and sql defines an SQL query.
+The optional key parameter may specify the name of a column in the database that will be used to determine the row index values returned by DBQuery.
+It is best to only use key columns that contain unique values in each row.

-When placed as the definition of an index variable, DBQuery() is evaluated as soon as the definition is complete.
+When placed as the definition of an index variable, DBQuery() is evaluated as soon as the definition is complete, or immediately when the model is loaded.
+If you place it in a variable node, it will be evaluated when the result is requested, rather than when the model is loaded, provided there are no index nodes downstream that depend on it.
 When it is evaluated, the actual query is performed.
 The resulting result table is cached inside Analytica, to subsequently be accessed by DBTable() or DBLabels().

-DBQuery() returns a sequence 1..n, where n is the number of records (rows) in the result table.
+When the optional key parameter is not specified, DBQuery() returns a sequence 1..n, where n is the number of records (rows) in the result table.
+When key is specified, DBQuery returns a list consisting of the values from that column in the data source.